Estimated reading time: 7 minutes

 As soon as the baseline data is gathered, it should be shared with leadership and put into action plans to address any suggestions or concerns.

-Once the action plans are implemented, it is time to resurvey the volunteers and learn if the improvements addressed the volunteers’ issues.
+Once the action plans are implemented, it is time to resurvey the volunteers to determine whether the improvements addressed their issues.

 Keep in mind that not every issue or concern that is raised will warrant correction.